 Doctoral work focuses on SmartLabs® in rural schools

-When schools in the region began holding classes online earlier this year, Tonya Greywind embraced it as another day in the classroom.
+When schools in the region began holding classes online in 2020, Tonya Greywind embraced it as another day in the classroom.

 “Distance learning provides opportunities for kids regardless of their location and situation,” Greywind says.
 “Part of my goal as an educator is to advocate for students who don’t get the same opportunities as their peers.”

-Greywind is one of the 12 educators who earned their doctorate from MSUM this spring — the first cohort to complete the educational leadership program.
+Greywind is one of the 12 educators who earned their doctorate from MSUM in the spring of 2020 — the first cohort to complete the educational leadership program.
 It is the first stand-alone doctorate offered by the university.

 “It was an appropriate extension of our undergraduate and graduate education programs, which have seen significant growth in the past decade,” says Boyd Bradbury, coordinator of the Doctor of Education degree.
 Its launch also serves as a nod to MSUM’s beginnings as a normal or teacher training school.